A Crossing of the Missouri, Kansas & Texas Railway and the San Antonio & Aransas Pass Railway

 in the post Civil War era, financial and legal issues halted the work.

-The TB&H had come into existence because of Jay Gould, a notorious east coast rail baron,
+The TB&H had come into existence because of Jay Gould, the notorious east

 who had begun to